-Phones and tablets are capable of increasingly fast charging, but it's rare that a charger that can support these top speeds is supplied in the box.
+Phones are capable of increasingly fast charging, but it's rare that a charger that can support these top speeds is supplied in the box.
 That's if a charger is supplied at all, and many of us are still using old 5W chargers that are painfully slow.

 The latter, which can plug directly into a wall socket or be mounted on a desk, are extremely convenient if you have multiple USB devices to charge at once, freeing up power sockets in your home and doing away with the need to carry multiple adaptors.
 (And if you know someone who doesn't already have one of these, it will make a great gift.)